craigsloggett/kubernetes/docs/09-bootstrapping-kubernetes-workers.md

 ## Install the Container Runtime

-NOTE: This might move to `03-compute-resources.md` if the Networking Plugin requires running a container on the controller node.
+**NOTE:** This might move to `03-compute-resources.md` if the Networking Plugin requires running a container on the controller node.

+> If you are running Kubernetes Apiserver outside of your cluster for some reason (like keeping master nodes behind a firewall), make sure that you run Cilium on master nodes too.

+Looks like we need to add Kubelet to the controller nodes too!

 ### Enable Overlay Networking in the Kernel